NLnetLabs/rpki-doc/source/krill/manage-cas.rst

 .. code-block:: text

    $ krillc roas update --delta ./roas.txt
-   Status: 400 Bad Request, Error: {"code":3005,"msg":"General CA Server issue."}
+   Status: 400 Bad Request, Error: {"code":2402,"msg":"Invalid ROA delta: removing a definition which is unknown"}

-And as you can see Krill gives an unfriendly response.
-We created an issue (#118) to improve this message, but what it is really trying to say is that you cannot remove the authorizaion "10.0.3.0/24 => 64496", because you did not have this.
+And as you can see Krill gives an error because you cannot remove authorization "10.0.3.0/24 => 64496" as you do not have it.

-If you remove the line and submit again, then you should see no response, and no error.
+If you remove the "R:" line and submit again, then you should see no response, and no error.

 The API equivalent for sending updates uses JSON rather than the above text format: